 Miriam Strasberg has been a longtime classroom teacher throughout the NYC school system and a working artist.
 She has explored traditional folktales and original stories in English and French in schools, libraries and museums, including the Brooklyn Botanic Garden, Staten Island Zoo and Bank Street College of Education.
 An accomplished quilt maker, she even turns quilt making into an integrated arts activity for children.
 She's a highly diversified educator who also has been an adjunct at Brooklyn College as well as a school librarian.

 Gabrielle Schutz is a New York City-based theatre-maker and teaching artist.
 Their teaching and creative practice often engages multiple disciplines of performance, including dance, puppetry and new media exploration.
 They hold an MFA in Theatre from Sarah Lawrence College.

 Joe Therrien is a professional puppeteer and theater artist who received his MFA in puppetry from The University of Connecticut.
 He has worked extensively in schools in New York City with students of all ages.
 When not teaching, Joe is usually performing with The Bread and Puppet Theater or his own theater: The Boxcutter Collective.

 Thierry Remion is a musician from Martinique who has toured the U.S., the Caribbean and Europe as a performer and leader of his own ensemble.
 He is the founder-director of OpenArtEd, an organization dedicated to offering a more tailored approach to the arts in schools.
 At PiP, he introduces the creation of original music and lyrics to the explorations of folktales.

-Michael Morales is a native New Yorker, drummer and music teaching artist with a focus on rhythm and songs.
-Bridging the gap between social studies and English Language Arts.
+Michael Morales is a native New Yorker, drummer and music teaching artist, with a focus on rhythm and songs.
+His creative work with students helps enhance skills and comprehension in Social Studies and English Language Arts.